Tax Debt Resolution

 General Unsecured Taxes

-Unsecured taxes will be discharged.
+Unsecured taxes will be fully discharged.

 Bob owes taxes for 2010, 2011, and 2012, owing $25,00 for each year.
 All returns were timely filed prior to their October 15 extensions.
 Bob owns a home worth $500,000 with an equity of $300,000.
 IRS has filed a tax lien for 2010, but not the other years.
 If Bob files a Chapter 7 bankruptcy, the 2011 and 2012 taxes would be completely discharged since they meet the 3-240-2 rules and are nonrpriority tax claims.
 The 2012 is discharged against Bob personally, but a lien will remain on the property for $25,000 because it is a secured tax claim.
 The IRS legally could choose to enforce the lien by foreclosing on your home after the bankruptcy.
 However, this is not something that is commonly done, and almost never where the equity is less than $100,000.

 Should I File a Chapter 7?